Native Instruments iMaschine, 3.99/$4.99

 Full review: Akai Professional iMPC

-DrumJam is the percussion counterpart of Sonosaurus’ much-loved sample instrument ThumbJam.
+DrumJam is the percussion counterpart of Sonosaurus’s much-loved sample instrument ThumbJam.

 Designed in partnership with percussionist Pete Lockett, DrumJam allows users to drag a wide selection of sampled percussion instruments into the workspace and then jam along to loops using the touch interface.
-There’s filter, pitch bend, delay, reverb, lofi and distortion effects available too.
+There are filter, pitch bend, delay, reverb, lofi and distortion effects available too.

-It’s an incredibly accessible and fun app in-use, and it’s loaded with great sounds too.
-It supports Audiobus too, which makes it great for jamming along with parts sketched out in other apps.
+It’s an incredibly accessible and fun app in-use, and it’s loaded with great sounds.
+It supports Audiobus and Inter-App Audio too, which makes it great for jamming along with parts sketched out in other apps.

 Full review: Sonosaurus DrumJam